jakej985-rgb/Spec-s-N-Part-s/AppBible/Classes/Core/FactorySpecs.md

 ## Purpose

-*This class is used to get the factory lube specifications for vehicles.*
+*This class is used to get the factory dealer specifications for vehicles.*

 ---

 ## Properties

-- Fluid Specs Oil, Trans, Diff, Rad, Brake, Etc.
+- spec like trim packages
-- Basic Lube Torque Spec
+- drivetrain specs like engines trans etc.
-- Wheel size and Torque
+- Wheel size

 ---